 Relaxed and at ease

-Your partner will be interested in you as he/she effortlessly makes and breaks eye contact.
+Your partner shows an interest in you as he/she effortlessly makes and breaks eye contact.
 You're likely to feel at ease.

 Looking away diagonally

 This definitely is a sign that someone's interested.
 Winking often happens unconsciously.
 It kind of says: "you and I know without saying that we're on the same wavelength".
 Or: "You see, I told you so!"